 Stitzer Family Gallery

-Over Time, We’re Left with the Best: Helen Frankenthaler Late Works, 1990–2003 will be the first museum presentation dedicated to the exploration of works from Helen Frankenthaler’s late life, featuring approximately 22 works on paper dating from 1990 to 2003—some measuring over 6 feet—on loan from the Helen Frankenthaler Foundation.
-The exhibition is co-organized by the Helen Frankenthaler Foundation and NBMAA, and curated by Douglas Dreishpoon, PhD, Director of the Helen Frankenthaler Catalogue Raisonné.
+Over Time, We’re Left with the Best: Helen Frankenthaler Late Works, 1990–2003 will be the first museum presentation dedicated to the exploration of works from Helen Frankenthaler’s late life, featuring approximately 22 works on paper dating from 1990 to 2003—some measuring over 6 feet.
+The exhibition is curated by Douglas Dreishpoon, Director of the Helen Frankenthaler Catalogue Raisonne and Chief Curator Emeritus of the Albright-Knox Art Gallery, with loans from the collection of the Helen Frankenthaler Foundation.
 Read more.

 Helen Frankenthaler (1928–2011), whose career spanned six decades, has long been recognized as one of the greatest American artists of the 20th century.
 She was eminent among the second generation of postwar American abstract painters and is widely credited for playing a pivotal role in the transition from Abstract Expressionism to Color Field painting.
 Read more.

 Check back for a list of related programs